Isaiah 53 - Outline of Isaiah (Book Notes menu page)

 The phrase 'by His knowledge' can also be understood as 'by His own knowledge.'
 He was imbued with the Spirit of Knowledge (Isa 11:2).
 As the only man with perfect knowledge of the Father, only He can reveal the Father to others (Mat 11:27).
 Likewise, it is the Father who makes His Son known.

-Observe that, in v.11,12, it is the God the Father, who speaks again concerning His Servant.
-In Isa 52:13-16, He spoke of the astonishing depth of His Servant's suffering and the astonishing height of His exaltation.
+Observe that, in v.11,12, it is God the Father, who speaks again concerning His Servant.
+In Isa 52:13-16, the Father spoke of the astonishing depth of His Servant's suffering and the astonishing height of His exaltation.
 Here, He speaks of the astonishing fruit of His suffering: a salvation which is great beyond what any man could imagine (cp.
 1Cor 2:9; Eph 3:20,21; Heb 2:10-13).

 Therefore will I divide {HB=chalaq, apportion (eg., an inheritance)} him [a portion] with the great,